A History of the Azores

 for the wife of its astronomer discoverer, frozen lava

-fields where sheep paths lead to the bird named Roc,
+fields where sheep paths lead to the bird called Roc,

 where, as the story goes, Ali’s severed head is roiling